-Identifying eggs is the most important part of the beehive inspection for the new beekeeper, but they can be difficult for beginners to find.
+Identifying eggs is the most important part of the beehive inspection for the new beekeeper, but beginners often find the eggs difficult to spot.
 Eggs look like thin grains of rice.
-There should be one per cell, laid in the middle of it.
-If you have more than one per cell, you have laying workers—consult an experienced beekeeper about this situation.
+There should be one per cell, laid in the center.
+If you have more than one egg per cell, your hive has laying worker bees—consult an experienced beekeeper about this situation.

 The best way to see eggs is to hold the frame tilted up toward the sky at about a 30-degree angle, with the bright sun shining over your shoulder.
 Hold it slightly to the side of you so that the shadow pattern of mesh from your veil doesn't obscure the eggs.

 Replace the Frames

-As you inspect each frame, put it into the open space left by the first frame you removed.
-Push each frame up against the one in front of it as you replace it—gently!
-You don't want to squish any bees.
-Using a bee brush or smoke helps move the bees out of the way, especially at the frame ears where they are likely to get squished.
+As you inspect each frame, put it into the open space left by the previous frame you removed.
+Push each frame up against the one in front of it as you replace it—gently, to avoid injuring any bees.
+Using a bee brush or smoke helps move the bees out of the way, especially at the frame ears, where they are likely to get pinched.

-Inspect the frames in order, and don't change the order of the frames during inspection.
-When you get to the final frame, push the whole set of frames together, using your hive tool, as one single unit, making space in the front for the first frame.
-Replace the first frame, then use your hive tool to even up the space on either side of the first and last frames so that the set of frames is centered in the box.
+Inspect the frames in order, and don't change their order during inspection.
+When you get to the final frame, push the whole set of frames together as one single unit, using your hive tool to make space in the front for the first frame.
+As you replace the first frame, use your hive tool to even up the space on either side of the first and last frames so that the set of frames is centered in the box.